Fatigue and sleep deprivation

 Effective implementation of the charter will require input from the BGLG (board liaison group) and the Department of Health in Northern Ireland.
 It will also need action from health trusts to ensure standards are met.
 Health trusts’ local negotiating committees can report any issues to the BLG that have not been resolved.

-This charter is an opportunity for employers and junior doctors to work together to help address fatigue in the workplace and ensure the safety of both doctors and patients.
+This charter is an opportunity for employers and resident doctors to work together to help address fatigue in the workplace and ensure the safety of both doctors and patients.

 Contact us